noomly/koumu/README.md

 export PATH="$(npm prefix -g)/bin:$PATH"
 ```

-### Setting up the hook
+### Setting up the hooks

 Koumu's cli includes a `setup` command to help you configure your repository to use Koumu's Git
 hook.
-It can either simply write the hook file at `.git/hooks/commit-msg` or, if your repository is
+It can either simply write the hooks files under `.git/hooks` or, if your repository is a JS
-a JS project that uses NPM or Yarn, Koumu can also setup [Husky](https://github.com/typicode/husky)
+project that uses NPM or Yarn, Koumu can also setup [Husky](https://github.com/typicode/husky) for
-for you; an NPM package that allows committing hooks and automatically installing them when running
+you; an NPM package that allows committing hooks and automatically installing them when running
 `npm/yarn install`.

 #### Setup Koumu for any Git repository